-The Republic may from time to time, without the consent of the holders of the bonds, create and issue additional bonds having the same terms and conditions as the bonds of a series being offered hereby in all respects, except for the issue date, issue price and first payment of interest on the bonds; provided, however, that any additional bonds subsequently issued that are not fungible with the previously outstanding bonds of the applicable series for U.S. federal income tax purposes shall have a separate CUSIP, ISIN or other identifying number from the previously outstanding bonds of such series.
-Additional bonds issued in this manner will be consolidated with and will form a single series with the previously outstanding bonds of the applicable series (and, in the case of the 2060 bonds, with the Republic's outstanding 5.875% Bonds due 2060 originally issued on January 30, 2020).
+The Republic may from time to time, without the consent of the holders of the bonds, create and issue additional bonds having the same terms and conditions as the bonds being offered hereby in all respects, except for the issue date, issue price and first payment of interest on the bonds; provided, however, that any additional bonds subsequently issued that are not fungible with the previously outstanding bonds for U.S. federal income tax purposes shall have a separate CUSIP, ISIN or other identifying number from the previously outstanding bonds.
+Additional bonds issued in this manner will be consolidated with and will form a single series with the previously outstanding bonds and the Republic's outstanding 9.750% Bonds due 2026 originally issued on June 5, 2019.